najibghadri/minimal-mistakes/_pages/cv.md

 Education
 -------
-* M.S. in Computer Vision, Budapest University of Technology 2020
+* M.S. in Computer Science specializing in Computer Vision, Budapest University of Technology 2020
 * B.S. in Computer Science, Budapest University of Technology 2014

 Work experience